devmount/neural-network-pos-tagger/readme.md

 ### Training

 To train the Tagger call the `tagger.py` script with the `--train` flag.
 According to your configuration, the batch training will start.
-Once you reached a sufficient accuracy, you can interrupt the training or wait till the training process finishes.
+Once you reached a sufficient accuracy, you can interrupt the training with <kbd>CTRL</kbd>+<kbd>C</kbd> or wait till the training process finishes.

     $ python tagger.py --train
     Training starts...